asbillings07/full-stack-react-with-restapi/README.md

 ## About This Project

 Welcome to the Student Courses App.
-You can browse avaliable courses from our collection.
-If you would like add your own courses, you can sign up for an account.
-You can even update and delete courses that you create.
-This site pulls information from a Node/Express REST API backend.
+Users can interact with the database by retrieving a list of courses, viewing detail for a specific course, as well as creating, updating and deleting courses in the database.

+In addition, users can create an account and sign in to create, update or delete courses they own.

 You can view this site live at the link here: (will place here soon)